Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch2.md

 3. What was your muddiest point?
 Do you have any unanswered questions?

-In the same vain as my answer to point 2, my most
+In the same vain as my answer to point 2, my muddiest point is some of the examples for the quantifier negation laws.
+I need more practice with them to get familiar - most of the material hasn't sunk in well so far yet.

 ## 2.1